ovotech/ciris-aws-ssm/readme.md

 import com.amazonaws.auth._
 import com.amazonaws.regions.Regions

+/* The region defaults to eu-west-1, unless overriden by "AWS_REGION" in the environment
-// the region can be overridden using an implicit implicit val region: Regions =
+ * This can be overridden in code by setting AWS_REGION using an implicit */ implicit val region: Regions =
   Regions.EU_WEST_1